Harley-Davidson XR750

 XR750 Specs

 Using the bottom end of the Sportster XLR motor, Harley engineers achieved the desired 750cc displacement by decreasing stroke length from 3.81" to 2.983" ad increasing the bore from 3.0" to 3.125".
-The 45-degree pushrod V-twin kept the cast-iron cylinder barrels and heads, with compression ratio set at a moderate 8.5:1.
-A magneto mounted to the cam-cover supplied spark.
+The 45-degree pushrod V-twin retained the cast-iron cylinder barrels and heads from standard models, with compression ratio set at a moderate 8.5:1.
+Spark was supplied by a magneto mounted to the cam-cover.

 XR750 Weight